ChrisStylianidis/ProgTech-ntua/README.md

 ## About the Author

 I am a student at NTUA's Electrical and Computer Engineering program.
-This repository is my effort to document my journey through the ProgIntro course.
+This repository is my effort to document my journey through the ProgTech course.

 ## Contact